Quilmesaurus

-Quilmesaurus is a genus of carnivorous abelisaurid theropod dinosaur from the Patagonian Upper Cretaceous (Campanian stage) of Argentina.
+Quilmesaurus is a genus of carnivorous theropod dinosaur from the Upper Cretaceous (Campanian to Maastrichtian stages) Allen Formation of Argentina.
 It was a member of Abelisauridae, closely related to genera such as Carnotaurus.
 The only known remains of this genus are leg bones which share certain similarities to a variety of abelisaurids.
 However, these bones lack unique features, which may render Quilmesaurus a nomen vanum (more commonly known as a nomen dubium, or "dubious name").

 Discovery and naming

 During the late 1980s, a field crew from the Universidad Nacional Tucumán, led by Jaime Powell, uncovered forty kilometres south of Roca City, in Río Negro province, southern Argentina, the remains of a theropod near the Salitral Ojo de Agua.
 In 2001, Rodolfo Aníbal Coria named and described the type species Quilmesaurus curriei.
-The genus name is derived from the Quilme, a Native American people, and the specific name honours Dr. Philip John Currie, a Canadian theropod specialist.
+The genus name is derived from the Quilmes, a Native American people, and the specific name honours Dr. Philip John Currie, a Canadian theropod specialist.

 The holotype and currently only specimen was designated the collection number MPCA-PV-100, in the Museo Provincial "Carlos Ameghino".
 It consists of the distal (lower or outermost) half of the right femur (thighbone), and a complete right tibia (inner shinbone), collected from the Allen Formation of the Malargüe Group in the Neuquén Basin.
 These deposits date from the Campanian to Maastrichtian.
 The specimen came from the fluvial sandstones at the bottom of the Allen Formation.
 The taxon is notable as it represents one of the youngest records of a non-avian theropod from Patagonia.